gitusp/process.js/README.md

 is lightweight template engine, like "Smarty".

-!! be careful !!
-process.js "eval" template.
-So you must not use strange template.
+to expr complex condition, you can use custom functions.